FastyBird/tools/README.md

 ***

-## What is FastyBird tools library?
+## What is FastyBird tools?

-The library comprises versatile and valuable tools designed for utilization within the [FastyBird](https://www.fastybird.com) application.
+The extension comprises versatile and valuable tools designed for utilization within the [FastyBird](https://www.fastybird.com) application.
 These tools serve various universal functions, enhancing the overall capabilities and functionality of the application.

 Tools library is a distributed extension that is developed in [PHP](https://www.php.net), built on the [Nette](https://nette.org) and [Symfony](https://symfony.com) frameworks,